tonlone/stock-scraper-fundamental-python/README.md

 # 3) buy-sell-signal-TraderXO-indicator-MACD-python

-This python scipts to gather historical data and using Trader XO indicator and MACD to trigger buy / sell signal.
+This python scipt to gather historical data and using Trader XO indicator and MACD to trigger buy / sell signal.
 We are using this youtube as reference.

-# helper script for finding Buy / Sell signal
+A helper script for finding Buy / Sell signal

 Buy signal - if both Trader XO (Green dot) and MACD historgram shows Buy signal (Positive histogram).